pyx-industries/julee/docs/architecture/framework.rst

 The Julee framework uses Python Protocols to define repository and service interfaces, and a Julee Solution can use any implementation of a repository or service that complies with the interfaces.

-See :doc:`repositories` for the repository pattern.
+See :doc:`clean_architecture/repositories` for the repository pattern.

-See :doc:`services` for the service pattern.
+See :doc:`clean_architecture/services` for the service pattern.

-See :doc:`protocols` for protocol-based design.
+See :doc:`clean_architecture/protocols` for protocol-based design.

 Julee Pipelines